ChannelFinder/ChannelFinderService/src/main/resources/api_description.rst

 Method: PUT     Payload: List of Channels	 Required Role: ChannelMod

 Add the channels in the payload to the directory.
-Existing channels are replaced by the payload data.
+Existing channels are replaced by the payload data but owners will not be changed.
 For all channels that are to be replaced or added, the authenticated user is required to be a member of their owner group.
 (Administrator role overrides this restriction.)

 **Update Channel**